YizhiW/ABTest_Uda/README.md

 	* The process is like historical simulation in quantitative finance, repeat A/A test, and get historical variance and confidence interval.
 It's also a good way to validate your analytical solution

+## Lesson 4

+This lesson talks more details about how to perform the experiment, like how to decide the size, what unit of diversion you want to choose as your metric parameters.
+A lot of concepts discussed here are related to the __online business__.

+* **Unit of diversion**
+	* Unit of diversion is the base unit of your data collection.
+You want users to have consistent experience.
+For example, you want to test if a different layout would increase the CTR.
+The least wanted thing is to have your customers using the new layout at day 1 and then have another layout at day 2.
+So unit of diversion is the distinguished identifier which will be treated the same from beginning till end in your experiment.
+	* Common unit of diversion is:
+		1. user ID
+		2. cookie
+		3. page view
+	* Your metrics will have more variability then analytical if your unit of diversion is different from the unit of variability.
+Analytical solution usually assume each event is independent, but the realty is not.
+* **Population and Size**
+	* Population controls who you are test against.
+It will reduce variability and noise from the test if you know exactly what's your target population
+	* **Cohort** is another common technique for choosing population.
+Cohort means you define two groups with similar entering time point to your experiment, and tracking/comparing their performance in the experiment.
+By doing cohort you will have two groups that share same attributes and are exposed to the experiment same amount of time.
+	* Population also will affect the size you need for the experiment.
+Correct population will reduce variability, thus lower the size requirement for the same power and alpha.
+* Duration
+	* How long the test should go on.
+Depending on the scale you want for the test, more traffic exposed to the experiment means shorter duration.
+	Common practice is to start with less traffic exposure, then ramp up.

+## Lesson 5

+Lesson 5 is all about how to analyze the result from your experiment.

+* No matter what you get, the first thing will be always sanity check.
+There are several aspects that you can take a look at:
+	1. Exploratory data analysis: break down the data into subgroup/time range/behavior, and see if there is abnormality
+	2. Check the invariant variables: Think of metrics that won't be affected by your experiment, and check if they are actually invariant across control group and experiment group
+	3. Sign test: Check significance day by day, see if there is any patterns
+* If the result didn't pass sanity check, then it's a no-go.
+Need to revisit data collection/design
+* **Single metrics**
+	* If your result is not significant, similar to what we do now, dig deeper
+* **Multiple metrics**
+	* **Multiple-comparison**:
+	The more metrics you have, the higher chance you will get a significant result.
+This is a large topic of how to properly do a multiple comparison.
+Here is several simple solutions to it:
+		1. Set a higher significance level:  a_all is the overall significance level you want, and a_ind is the significance level for each metric
+			* a_all = 1 - (1 - a_individual)^n
+		2. Bonferroni correction: This formula provides significance level for each metric without any assumptions, but sometimes could be too conservative
+			* a_individual = a_all/n
+		3. Other methods like Boole-Bonferroni bound, etc.
+		4. Other strategy other than just use significance level
+			* False Discovery Rate (FDR): controls the E[# false positive/# rejects] instead of significance level